balc1/Python/Password_Manager/READ_ME.md

 Enter your website or account information.
 Input your password.
-Click 'Save' to securely store your password.
+Click 'Add' to securely store your password.
 Need to see an old password?
 Use the 'Search' feature.
 Want a new password?
 Click 'Generate' and replace your old one with a strong, fresh code.
 With our Password Manager, your online security is in your hands.
 Say goodbye to the hassle of forgotten passwords and hello to a safer and more convenient digital life.